-All clothing found in the school is placed in containers located in the hall of the elementary school.
-Money, jewelry, and other small articles of value are turned into the office.
+All clothing found in the school is placed in containers in the middle school office.
+Money, jewelry, and other small articles of value are to be turned into the office.
 Students may claim them after proper identification.

 Meal Programs

 Gateway School District participates in the National School Breakfast and Lunch Programs.